 Dark Renaissance is an extremely high-fidelity texture pack based on another long-extinct pack inspired by the Dark Souls series of games.
 As such, installing Dark Renaissance will instantly give your worlds and builds a darker, more mysterious atmosphere.

 The foliage on this texture pack is absolutely top-notch as well, and really makes you feel like you're discovering a Minecraft landscape for the first time again.
+It's a great pack to use when you've got a Minecraft map to fill out and lots of exploring to do.

 Download link: Dark Renaissance